m2ux/tss_demo/README.md

-# CGGMP21 Threshold Signature Demo Implementation
+# CGGMP21 Threshold Signature Implementation

 A Rust implementation of the CGGMP21 threshold signature scheme for secure distributed signing operations.